Ireland's soaring corporation tax receipts cushion against a hard Brexit

 The government had estimated receipts of 9.98 billion euros for 2019, and 10.465 billion euros for 2020.

-Ireland is heavily dependant on corporation taxes, which have more than doubled since 2012 and now account for around 17.5% of total tax revenues.
+Ireland is heavily dependent on corporation taxes, which have more than doubled since 2012 and now account for around 17.5% of total tax revenues.

 The value of the budgetary package to be announced on Oct.8 will be around 2.8 billion euros — 2.1 billion of which has already been pre-committed to areas including planned infrastructure spending and public sector pay.